Regulatory actions for March 25, 2025

 March 25, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alcon, Aurora, Huntleigh .
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Cstone, GSK, Junshi, Nature Cell, Sungen, Tonix.

 Briefs